The complete RFP toolkit: Templates and tips for success

 Now that you’ve gone through the selection process, it’s time to notify the participants.
 For the successful vendor you’ll need to send an RFP award letter.
 On the other hand, issue a proposal rejection letter to let unsuccessful vendors down easy.
 These are quick, one-page letters, but a template is still helpful.

-Download these notification letters from Mills & Reeve.
+Download these notification letters to get started.

 2. Formalize your process

 An RFP toolkit works best alongside a well-established RFP process.
 Indeed, avoiding rogue processes and encouraging all toolkit users to work from the same templates and documents unifies RFP data.
+Ensure that your process aligns with any formalized procurement policies.

 3. Customize everything

 No two procurement projects are exactly alike.
 Similarly, each of these RFP toolkit documents should be tailored to fit your needs.
 Highlight or make note of areas to be edited so they are easy to spot before you send out or use the document.
+Be sure to always follow RFP template best practices.

 One tool to rule them all – RFP software